 Le vecchie foto delle stelle

-In that page an inhuman guy with the greatest powers in the universe, Dr Manhattan, tries to reconnect with his human side by remembering the time he was a real man and by watching an old photograph of an happy day in the past.
+The website’s name came from a page of Watchmen graphic novel by Alan Moore e Dave Gibson which I read when I was young, in my mother language which is Italian.
+On that page, an inhuman guy with the greatest powers in the universe, Dr. Manhattan, tries to reconnect with his human side by remembering the time he was a real man and by watching an old photograph of a happy day in the past.

 That is, in italian, Le vecchie foto delle stelle.